faster-cpython/benchmarking-public/results/bm-20221221-3.12.0a3+-663a965/bm-20221221-linux-x86_64-pablogsal-gc_nogen-3.12.0a3+-663a965-vs-base.md

 | Geometric mean          | (ref)                                                                  | 1.05x faster                                                  |

 Benchmark hidden because not significant (16): json, scimark_lu, sympy_str, pickle_pure_python, deepcopy_memo, bench_mp_pool, bench_thread_pool, pickle, genshi_text, json_loads, nbody, unpickle_pure_python, sympy_expand, meteor_contest, regex_compile, unpickle

+# HPT report

+- Reliability score: 94.94% likely to be faster
+- 90% likely to have a speedup of 1.00x
+- 95% likely to have a speedup of 1.00x
+- 99% likely to have a speedup of 1.00x